-The building includes a state-of-the-art water quality laboratory, which will be the foundation for GRDA’s stewardship efforts, as well as its new “face” on the lake.
-Beyond the lab, there is much more to the facility that will be beneficial to the lake area residents and visitors.
-For those preparing to build a dock, anglers hoping to schedule a tournament, or others seeking lake-related permits for Grand or Hudson lakes, the new building will also offer “one stop permit shopping.”
+The GRDA Ecosystems and Education Center houses a state-of-the-art water quality laboratory, where Team GRDA members conduct ongoing water quality monitoring on a regular basis.
+Beyond the lab, there is much more to the facility that is beneficial to lake area residents and visitors.
+For those preparing to build a dock, anglers hoping to schedule a tournament, or others seeking lake-related permits for Grand or Hudson lakes, the building is a house “one-stop permit shopping” to meet those needs.

-As the new next door neighbor to historic Pensacola Dam, the building is the starting point for the popular free tours of the dam, offered during the summer months.
+As the new next-door neighbor to historic Pensacola Dam, the building is also the starting point for the popular free tours of the dam, offered during the summer months.
 Each year thousands of visitors get an up-close and personal look at Oklahoma’s first hydroelectric facility and member of the National Register of Historic Places.